 In order to seal in the juices of this Tenderloin during baking, and add a beautiful golden brown color, I quickly braised the tenderloins on all sides.

 In an “Oven Safe” extra large skillet, over high heat, add 2 Tablespoons of Olive Oil.
-Carefully and quickly lay the the seasoned Tenderloin away from you and braise until golden brown.
+Carefully and quickly lay the seasoned Tenderloin away from you and braise until golden brown.

 Using tongs turn the meat to the opposite side and continue to braise until all sides have been seared and are lightly golden brown.